renaudtertrais/Plugin.js/README.md

 ####Default behavior : init method
 You can create an init method called "init" (ok...) in order to give a default behavior to your element
 ####Return value
 Methods will automatically return a jquery object in order to keep the jquery chain.
-But you can return specific values from method.
+But you can return specific values from methods.
 Just remember that it will break the jquery chain (like $.attr(value)).
-This a example of how to make easily a getter :
+This is an example of how to make easily a getter :

     myPlugin.methods.get = function($this,options,methods,property){
         return options[property];